Senoir Design Project

 ------

-Muhammad Farhan Azmine, one of the Ph.D students from MICS@VT lab, holds the weekly discussion with the undergraduate students for their senoir design project.
+Muhammad Farhan Azmine, one of the Ph.D students at VT, holds the weekly discussion with the undergraduate students for their senoir design project.

 "A Germanium Laser for Future Quantum Technologies: Design and Implementation"